-Includes sales for the Republic of Ivalinitia, which began operations in August 2011.
-Includes sales for Estonia and the Republic of Ireland, which began operations in June 2011.
+(2) Includes sales for Estonia and the Republic of Ireland, which began operations in June 2011.
 Their combined consolidated sales for the three and six months ended June 30, 2012 were less than \$0.1 million and are included in net sales for the United Kingdom.

-Includes sales for the Czech Republic, which began operations in June 2011.
-The Company began operations in the Czech Republic in June 2011; net sales for June 2011 are included in net sales for the United Kingdom.
+(3) Includes sales for the Czech Republic, which began operations in June 2011.

+(4) The Company began operations in the Czech Republic in June 2011; net sales for June 2011 are included in net sales for the United Kingdom.